0xferit/kleros-subgraph/README.md

 ## Features:

-This PoC aims to demonstrate how easy and scalable Kleros dispute data can be indexed and queried using GraphQL.
+This PoC aims to demonstrate how easily [Kleros](https://kleros.io) dispute data can be indexed and queried using GraphQL.
 The subgraph includes indexed dispute data from the smart contract deployed on the Ethereum mainnet.
 Among the main features that can be exploited through the graph we have:

 * **Up-to-date Kleros dashboard**: Dashboard data is indexed as soon as transaction is mined.
-* **Aggregated Statistics data for Analysis**: Our subgraph aggregates user’s contributions in real-time and displays on dashboard:
+* **Aggregated statistics for Analysis**: Our subgraph aggregates user’s contributions in real-time and displays on dashboard:
   Below statistics are displayed on dashboard:
     * Total disputes created
     * Total active courts